From the Founder

 My only regret was that there were so many kids missing out because they couldn’t afford the class fee.

 We have booked Phil to come again in February.
-We booked a bigger venue and we want to bring as many of our under privileged students as we can.
+We booked a bigger venue and we want to bring as many of our under privileged students as we can fix body group.
 But we are going to need your help. $30 gets a dancer in our community a ticket to Phil Wright.

 Our official fundraiser for community Phil Wright tickets is live now.

 Please click the donate button at the top of the page to purchase a $30 ticket for a deserving community member.
 Myself and the rest of the RUD team are truly grateful for your support.